zjunlp/DeepKE/example/re/generative/README.md

 # Easy Start

-This is a simple impementation of generative knowledge base population (GenKBP) for  based on AAAI 2021 paper "[Contrastive Triple Extraction with Generative Transformer](https://arxiv.org/pdf/2009.06207.pdf)".
+This is a simple impementation of generative knowledge base population (GenKBP).

 This branch is still under development and a stable version is comming soon.